xarray-contrib/datatree/docs/source/hierarchical-data.rst

 Dictionary-like interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Children are stored on each node as a key-value mapping from name to child node or variable.
+Children are stored on each node as a key-value mapping from name to child node.
 They can be accessed and altered via the ``__getitem__`` and ``__setitem__`` syntax.
 In general ``DataTree`` objects support almost the entire set of dict-like methods,
 including ``keys``, ``values``, ``items``, ``__delitem__`` and ``update``.

+.. ipython:: python

+   vertebrates["Bony Skeleton"]["Ray-finned Fish"]

-Note that the dict-like interface combines access to child ``DataTree`` nodes and stored ``DataArray``s,
+Note that the dict-like interface combines access to child ``DataTree`` nodes and stored ``DataArrays``,
 so if we have a node that contains both children and data, calling ``.keys()`` will list both names of child nodes and
 names of data variables:

 .. ipython:: python

-    dt = DataTree.from_dict(
+    dt = DataTree(
-        {"/": xr.Dataset({"foo": 0, "bar": 1}), "/a": None, "/b": None}
+        data=xr.Dataset({"foo": 0, "bar": 1}),
+        children={"a": DataTree(), "b": DataTree()}
     )
     print(dt)
     list(dt.keys())

-This means that the names of variables and of child nodes must be different to one another.
+This also means that the names of variables and of child nodes must be different to one another.

 Attribute-like access
 ~~~~~~~~~~~~~~~~~~~~~